Loans Mortgages

 When you should choose Hometap

-Hometap allows homeowners to get as much as 25% of the value of their home, up to $600,000, minus any outstanding loans (if applicable).
-Unison only allows homeowners to tap into 15% of the home’s value with a maximum of $500,000.
-If you have a large project planned or have a large amount of debt, the 10% difference could be huge.
+Hometap allows homeowners to receive investments of up to 25% of their home's value, up to $600,000, minus any outstanding loans (if applicable).
+Unison only allows homeowners to tap into a maximum of 15% of the home's value, or up to $500,000.
+If you have a large project planned or significant debt, the potential 10% difference could be huge.

-Unless you have plans to move within the next few years, a home equity investment from Hometap could be expensive.
-The term of the investment is ten years, which if you decide to not sell the house at that point, requires you to buy out the investment.
-Unless you have a large stash of cash lying around, you’ll likely have to borrow the funds, which could get costly.
+Unless you plan to move within the next few years, a home equity investment with Hometap could be expensive.
+The term of the investment is 10 years.
+And if you decide not to sell the house at that point, you'd be required to buy out the investment.
+Unless you have a large stash of cash lying around, you'd likely have to borrow those funds, which could get costly.

 You want a lower investment multiplier

 Companies like Hometap invest in your equity to make money.
-To do this, they have a multiplier they use to earn profits.
-This multiplier is on the equity of the appreciated value.
-Hometap has a tiered system based on how long you keep the property, versus Unison who charges four times the percentage invested.
-Here’s Hometap’s structure:
+To do this, it uses a multiplier to calculate profits.
+This multiplier is based on the equity of the appreciated value.
+Hometap has a tiered system based on how long you keep the property, versus Unison, which generally charges four times the percentage invested.
+Here's Hometap's structure:

 When you should choose Unison